frostney/talks/proposals.md

 ### React for Game Development
 Proposed to: React Conf 2015, React Amsterdam, React Europe

 Using React for game development may not seem like an obvious choice at first.
 With React itself being compared to the Doom 3 game engine at F8 2014, we may not be in such a bad spot.
 At first, we will take a look at how games are usually structured.
-Then we will examine different concepts in game development such as the entity-component pattern and how we can .
+Then we will examine different concepts in game development such as the entity-component pattern and how we can implement them in React.
 At the end, we'll take a look at all  put it all together into a React-powered game.